ligadata-mkhalawi/Kamanja/trunk/docs/source/admin/monitor-cluster.rst

 - **Type** - tells whether the engine is Kamanja.
 - **Name** - name as defined in the cluster configuration file.
-- **Description** - provided by the author of the adapter implementation to give any relevant information a user may want.
+- **Description** - a meaningful description of the adapter implementation to give any relevant information a user may want.
 - **LastSeen** - each component maintains its own heartbeat!
 - **StartTime** - when the component has been instantiated.
 - **Metrics**